PeterHickman/Legion/README.md

 Because a mistake can result in the target machine becoming unusable you will need to test the scripts before deployment.
 I personally use these methods:

 0. Set up a Raspberry Pi with either Debian or CentOS
-1. User Oracle VirtualBox to run the target OS
+1. Use Oracle VirtualBox to run the target OS
 2. Set up a vm on Rackspace

 Basically test everything before deploying, then test it some more